When looking for finance for property development, it’s important to choose the right type of loan from the outset.

 Property development finance is a broad description that covers funding for residential, commercial or industrial developments, whether new build or refurbishment, and it can be used for the purchase of land or existing buildings or to fund the subsequent construction or renovation work.

-From our experience in sourcing funding for both refurbishment and ground-up developments over the years, here is some guidance to help you make the best choices.
+From our experience in sourcing funding for both refurbishment and ground-up developments over the years, here are some tips to help you make the best choices for property development.

 1.Know Your Market

 The first rule of any property development project is to really understand the local area and the property market there.
 Which are the up and coming areas?
 If it’s a university town or city, where do the students live?
 Where are the best schools?
 What’s the public transport like?
 What are the traffic patterns?
 For larger and more complex schemes, a feasibility study will need to be conducted by a major surveyor, in order to ascertain a detailed understanding of the local micro factors and larger macro factors that could affect the project’s viability.

 This way you won’t be building 5-bedroom family homes in an area that really needs affordable homes for first-time buyers, or building student accommodation in an area already saturated, or with a committed pipeline of projects that will satisfy the local demand.